Using the NEHGS Library

 - Printed charts

 - Your laptop, iPad, or smart phone—we have wi-fi!

 - Scanners, such as the Flip-Pal, that don't press on a book's spine are allowed

 - A flash drive (we also sell these at the 4th and 7th floor reference desks)

 - Snacks to fuel your research muscles (not to be open on library floors).
 A snack room with vending machines is open to library patrons on the 1st floor.

 Note: Lockers are available to store items while using the library.

 Admission to the Research Library is free for NEHGS members.
-Non-members are always welcome and may purchase a day pass for $15 (effective Oct.
-1, 2014, the day fee will be increasing to $20).
+Non-members are always welcome and may purchase a day pass for $20.
 Print or download a floor-by-floor plan of our building.
 Get directions to our library and archives and learn where to park.

 NEHGS welcomes visits by groups from genealogical societies, historical societies, schools, churches, and more.
 Our staff can provide an orientation and tour of the library, as well as customized presentations about our resources, website, collections, or other special topics as needed.
 Please provide at least one month’s notice before bringing a group of ten people or more to the library.
 Group discounts for nonmembers are available.
 Availability for group visits on certain days may be limited due to special events at the NEHGS library.

 To schedule a group visit, or for more information, please call our Education Department at 617-226-1226 or toll-free, 888-286-3447, or email firstname.lastname@example.org.